MolecularAI/QSARtuna/docs/sphinx-source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QPTUNA Documentation!
+Welcome to QSARtuna Documentation!
 =====================================

-Welcome to QPTUNA: QSAR using Optimization for Hyperparameter Tuning.
+Welcome to QSARtuna: QSAR using Optimization for Hyperparameter Tuning.

 Build QSAR models with hyperparameters optimized by `Optuna <https://optuna.org/>`_.